vmware-archive/persistent-memory-projects/_posts/2020-01-24-Performance-Results.md

 As seen in figure 1, running time of go-pmem and Makalu are an order of magnitude better than PMDK and Mnemosyne.
-This is because in PMDK and Mnemosyne, each memory allocation result in data being written to persistent memory, whereas go-pmem and Makalu write to pmem only at a larger block-level allocation.
+This is because in PMDK and Mnemosyne, each memory allocation result in metadata being written to persistent memory, whereas go-pmem and Makalu write to pmem only at a larger block-level allocation.

 ## Performance of Transactions

 ### Long Running Transactions

 We use the _fannkuch_ and _sps_ benchmarks to model long running transactions.
-_fannkuch_ benchmark shuffles elements of array for all n! permutations of that array.
+_fannkuch_ benchmark shuffles elements of an array for all n! permutations of that array.
 So the number of intermediate array representations increases exponentially as the size of the array increases.
 The _sps_ benchmark swaps elements of a given array.
 The number of swaps performed is equal to the number of elements in the array.
+These operations are all performed within a single transaction, making it run for a long period of time.

 <figure>
 <img src="../img/tikz/e1-2.svg" height="250" />